 Base Information Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions pipelines Eastern Gas Pipeline (EGP), Queensland Gas Pipeline (QGP) and VicHub.
 The aggregate 2012 and 2013 percentage split of interest expense between EGP, Vic Hub and QGP was used to allocate total pipeline interest between pipelines for the period 2008 - 2011.
-Table 4.1: Recovered capital method - pipeline assets Return of capital 2004-2019 Return on capital BoP Reference: 4.1.i Estimate Refer to Table 4.1 - Return on Capital (Rate of return) Return on capital for a given year is estimated as the opening asset value for that year multiplied by the rate of return percentage for that year.
+Table 4.1: Recovered capital method - pipeline assets Return of capital 2004-2020 Return on capital BoP Reference: 4.1.i Estimate Refer to Table 4.1 - Return on Capital (Rate of return) Return on capital for a given year is estimated as the opening asset value for that year multiplied by the rate of return percentage for that year until the asset base is fully depreciated.
+When asset base becomes zero, the return on capital is calculated as Revenue - Operating expenditure - Net tax liabilities.
 Both the opening asset value and the rate of return are explained below.
+2019 Revision The 2019 Return on Capital has been adjusted by \$(1,395,590) because the asset was fully depreciated.

-Table 4.1: Recovered capital method - pipeline assets Return of capital 2004-2019 Return on capital (Opening asset value) BoP Reference: 4.1.i Estimate - Due to the impact of Rate of return components.
+Base Information nformation Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Return of capital 2004-2020 Return on capital (Opening asset value) BoP Reference: 4.1.i Estimate - Due to the impact of Rate of return components.
 Prior period within the RCM Calculation Aggregation of Prior period Life-to-date (LTD) RCM Inputs.
 Opening Asset Value = Prior year Closing Asset Value = Prior year Opening Asset + Prior year net Capex (adjusted to end of year timing) - Prior year Return of capital.
-Where Return of capital is, Revenue - Operating expenditure - Net tax liabilities - Return on Capital Table 4.1: Recovered capital method - Return of capital 2003-2019 Return on Capital (Rate of Estimate The rate of return is estimated with reference to the following source Weighted Average Cost of Capital (WACC) VicHub estimates the rate of return as the nominal vanilla WACC.
-This approach estimates the rate of return as the Gearing assumption The proportion of debt funding to capital is referred
+Where Return of capital is, Revenue - Operating expenditure - Net tax liabilities - Return on Capital Table 4.1: Recovered capital method - pipeline assets Return of capital 2003-2020 Return on Capital (Rate of return) BoP Reference: 4.1.i Estimate The rate of return is estimated with reference to the following source inputs.
+Gearing assumption input source: • Asset betas adopted by Australian Competition and Consumer Commission (ACCC) and $\label{eq:weighted_average_Cost} \hline \begin{tabular}{ll} \hline Weighted Average Cost of Capital (WACC) \\ \hline \begin{tabular}{ll} VicHub estimates the rate of return as the nominal vanilla WACC.
+This approach estimates the rate of return as the weighted average of opportunity costs assessed across two sources of capital funding: debt and equity. \\ \hline \begin{tabular}{ll} WACC^{vanilla} = gearing \times r_d + (1-gearing) \times r_e \\ \hline \begin{tabular}{ll} Where: \\ r_d \end{tabular} is the cost of debt, and \\ \hline \begin{tabular}{ll} r_e \end{tabular} is the cost of equity. \\ \hline \hline \begin{tabular}{ll} Gearing \\ \hline \end{tabular} The proportion of debt funding 'gearing' has been sourced based on guidance from previous, current, \\ \hline \end{tabular}$ Gearing assumption The proportion of debt funding to capital is referred to as 'gearing'.
+VicHub applies an assumption of 50 percent gearing, constant over time.
+The gearing assumption reflects reliance on the regulatory risk assumption but takes into account evidence that the gearing adopted by unregulated businesses is lower than that of regulated